2026 Commonwealth Games: Changes to the sporting programme

 Organisers decided to add the mixed 4x400 race and opted for the return of the Mile event instead of the 1,500m track event.
-The mile was last held in 1966; organisers considered the revival an homage to the "Miracle Mile" from Vancouver 1954 between Roger Bannister and John Landy, and for the first time ever, this event will be contested by women.
-Parathletics will see athletes competing in the three disciplines of the sport: jumping, throwing and track events.
+The mile was last held in 1966; organisers considered the revival an homage to the "Miracle Mile" from Vancouver 1954 between Roger Bannister and John Landy, and for the first time ever, this event was contested by women.
+Parathletics saw athletes competing in the three disciplines of the sport: jumping, throwing and track events.